EavesGroup/Manual/README.md

+# Fork from Phlow's Feeling Responsive

+This repository creates an Eaves group research manual webpage using Github Pages.
+The initial design of the webpage was done by Phlow, with many edits by SinaLewis to tailor it more towards a setup for a research group rather than a blog.

+Below is the original README content as written by Phlow.

 ## You like and use this theme?
 Then support me.
 Just [paypal.me/PhlowMedia](https://www.paypal.me/PhlowMedia) :)

 # Newsletter: Stay in Touch for Future Updates